mcjazzyfunky/js-surface/README.md

   jsSurface on the other hand is not opinionated at all about the way components shall be implemented.
-A jsSurface component definition consists of some component meta information (like display name or declaration of the property types) plus one single function called the `main` function which describes the complete behavior of the component.
+A jsSurface component definition consists of some component meta information (like display name or declaration of the property types) plus one single descriptor called the `main` descriptor which describes the complete behavior of the component.

-  As you may guess, that `main` function is not really very handy to be implemented.
-But be aware that you will normally not implement that `main` function directly but use some custom helper functions of your choice to make that implementation much easiser.
+  As you may guess, that `main` descriptor is not really very handy to be implemented.
+But be aware that you will normally not implement that `main` descriptor directly but use some custom helper functions of your choice to make that implementation much easiser.
   So the component programming paradigm is completely separated from jsSurface itself.